 After finishing his PhD in 1996, Weiss began to work for Amizade full time.
 By 1998, Amizade volunteers had built an orthopedic workshop and a dormitory for APAE, a Brazilian non-profit organization providing health, education, and social services to low-income handicapped children; built a vocational training center and a self-sustaining silk screening workshop for the Pastoral do Menor, a program that works with youth at risk in Santarém and constructed two additional dorm rooms and a children’s health clinic, which now serves a community of 20,000, for Esperança, a non-profit health care organization.
 Also in 1998 Weiss received a Giraffe Hero Commendation, given to people who stick their necks out for the common good.

-Since it’s inception, over 6,000 volunteers from North America, Europe, Asia, and South America have participated on Amizade programs.
+Since it’s inception, over 8,000 volunteers from all over the world have participated on Amizade programs.
 The results have been nothing short of incredible.
 Everyday Amizade empowers a new global citizen; everyday Amizade helps a community see local improvement; and everyday Amizade helps to create a leader for tomorrow.
 These benchmarks don’t begin to consider the long-lasting impacts of new global friendships that have been forged through Amizade partnerships.